Levante UD: La Liga: relegations and promotions (1963–present)

-On 13 June 2010, Levante returned to La Liga after a 3–1 home win against already relegated Castellón.
-It lost in the final round 0–4 at Real Betis, but its opponents only managed to finish with the same points as fourth.
-Under the manager who led the team back to the top flight, Luis García Plaza, Levante finally retained its division status in the 2010–11 season.
-During one point of the league's second round of matches, Levante was in third position in the Liga table, only behind Barcelona and Real Madrid after losing just once in 12 games, against Real Madrid.
+On 13 June 2010, Levante returned to La Liga after a 3–1 home win against already relegated Castellón, making its final round 0–4 defeat at Real Betis irrelevant.
+Under the manager who led the team back to the top flight, Luis García Plaza, Levante finally retained its top division status in the 2010–11 season.
+At one point in the league's second round of matches, Levante was third in the table behind Barcelona and Real Madrid, after losing just once (against Real Madrid) in 12 games.

-On 26 October 2011, during round nine of the season, Levante defeated Real Sociedad 3–2 to move top of the table with 23 points.
-It was the first time in the club's history it reached the highest ranking in the top division.
-In the process, it recorded seven-straight wins after drawing its first two games.
-The club eventually finished in sixth position after defeating Athletic Bilbao 3–0 at home in its last match, thus qualifying for the UEFA Europa League for the first time in its history.
+On 26 October 2011, during round nine of the season, Levante defeated Real Sociedad 3–2 to move top of the first division table for the first time in the club's history, with 23 points.
+In the process, it recorded seven straight wins after drawing its first two games.
+The club eventually finished sixth after defeating Athletic Bilbao 3–0 at home in its last match, thus qualifying for the UEFA Europa League for the first time in its history.
 There, they made it to the last 16 before a 2–0 extra-time loss to Russia's FC Rubin Kazan.

 In the 2015–16 season, Levante was relegated after defeat by Málaga and finished last.
-The club was promoted back to the first league in 2016–17, winning the Segunda División title.
-In the 2017–18 season, the club secured safety in the league and on 13 May, beat the champions Barcelona by a scoreline 5–4 (initially leading 5–1), with Emmanuel Boateng scoring his first ever career hat-trick.
+The club was promoted back to the top league in 2016–17, winning the Segunda División title.
+In the 2017–18 season, the club secured safety in the league and on 13 May, beat the champions Barcelona 5–4 (having led 5–1 early in the second half), with Emmanuel Boateng scoring his first ever career hat-trick.
 This win ended Barcelona's hopes of achieving an unbeaten season.

-In the 2021–22 season, Levante was relegated after being defeated 0-6 by Real Madrid, ending their 5 years in top tier.
+In the 2021–22 season, Levante was relegated after being defeated 0–6 by Real Madrid, ending their five years in the top tier.